-Attendance is mandatory and unless you have a valid excuse, absences will result in point deductions from participation grade.
+Attendance to Thursday online classes count only if you have your cameras on.
 Having said that, if you have a foreseeable valid reason for recurring absences, such as a technological problem, you should tell me as soon as possible, so that we can find alternative ways to make up for it.

-Please attend Zoom lectures with your SU email account and with camera (as possible), be respectful of your fellow classmates during class discussions and be mindful of zoom etiquette- meaning mute yourself if you are not speaking and do not interrupt one another when speaking.
+Please attend Zoom lectures with your SU email account and with camera on, be respectful of your fellow classmates during class discussions and be mindful of zoom etiquette-meaning mute yourself if you are not speaking and do not interrupt one another when speaking.